What Is MapForce?

 MapForce is a powerful and flexible tool that allows any-to-any graphical mapping of different data formats.
 See Mapping: Sources and Targets for a complete list of available data formats.
-MapForce enables you to map one source to one target, one source to multiple targets, multiple sources to one target, or multiple sources to multiple targets.
+MapForce enables you to map one source to one target, one source to multiple targets, multiple sources to one target, and multiple sources to multiple targets.
+You can also create chained mappings.
 To find out more about mapping scenarios, see Mapping Scenarios and Tutorials.
-MapForce also provides an extensive range of data processing and filtering options, such as functions, variables, filters and conditions, that allow you to manipulate your data.

-In order to be able to carry out a mapping, you must provide a data structure that describes the structure of each of your source and target files.
+To be able to carry out a mapping, you must provide a data structure that describes the structure of each of your source and target files.
 For example, an XML schema defines the structure of an XML document.
 The mapping (from source to target) is achieved by means of a drag-and-drop graphical user interface.
 You do not have to write any program code for the mapping.
 The code is generated for you by MapForce.
-You can then use this code to transform documents having the source data structure to documents having the target data structure.
+You can then use this code to transform documents with the source data structure to documents with the target data structure.

 All editions of MapForce are available as 32-bit applications.
 MapForce Professional and Enterprise editions are additionally available as 64-bit applications.